 Abstract.
-In September 2014, the Thirteenth International Conference Zaragoza-Pau on Mathematics and its Applications (formerly, on Applied Mathematics and Statistics) took place in Jaca (Huesca, Spain).
+In September 2018, the Fifteenth International Conference Zaragoza-Pau on Mathematics and its Applications took place in Jaca (Huesca, Spain).
 This document contains instructions for helping authors to prepare their contributions to the proceedings.

 Keywords: Jaca, Applied Mathematics, Statistics, proceedings, LATEX.
 AMS classification: 00-01, 00A69, 60-06, 62-06.